 Your short-term financial plan is your success plan

 Where you are today is the result of decisions you made yesterday.
-Be where you want tomorrow by making good decisions today.
-Your successful long-term financial plan needs a successful short-term financial plan, and it all starts this fabulous tool we use.
+Be where you want tomorrow by making a good short-term financial plan today.
+Reach all your financial goals easier with the free 7-Step Credit Card Debt Slasher here.

 The value of a short-term financial plan

 Continuing our rocks, pebbles and sand analogy, today we’re all about your short-term financial plan.
 Like Mariah Carey to Nick Cannon, your short-term financial plan supports your long-term financial plan.

-Your rocks are your one to three big financial goals like saving for retirement, saving for a trip around the world or leaving an inheritance.
+Your rocks are your three to five big financial goals like having enough money for retirement, global travel or leaving an inheritance.
 Email us if you need heirs.
-So, your rocks are your big financial goals, and they typically take five or more years to achieve.
+So, your rocks are your big financial goals, and they typically take 10 or more years to achieve.

-Your pebbles are your financial goals that take three to five years to achieve.
-These could be maxing out your retirement contributions or doubling your mortgage payments.
+Your pebbles are your financial goals that take three to 10 years to achieve.
+They may include maxing out your 401(k) contributions each year, buying an appropriate sized and priced home for your life goals (your rocks) or paying for your kid’s college education.
 These short-term goals support your long-term goals.

-For example, if you want to retire by 65 (long-term goal), annually maxing out your retirement plan contributions (short-term goal) for the next five+ years will make that happen.
+For example, if you want to retire by 65 (long-term goal), annually maxing out your retirement plan contributions (short-term goal) for the next five+ years will make that happen more easily.
 After these three to five years, you might continue maxing out your retirement contributions.
 Cross that bridge when you get to it.
 The idea is to cut your rocks into pebbles.

 So, let’s chisel.